Shopify/quilt/.github/CONTRIBUTING.md

 ## Releasing

-The release process currently invovles some manual steps to complete.
-Please ping one of the repo owners in the `#web-foundations` slack channel when you're ready to merge a new PR into `master`, and we will orchestrate a new release.
+The release process currently involves some manual steps to complete.
+Please ping one of the repo owners in the `#web-foundation` slack channel when you're ready to merge a new PR into `master`, and we will orchestrate a new release.

+**Note** Version numbers in `package.json` files should never be altered manually.
+This will be done via scripts as part of the release process.

 ### For repo owners